PERSIMUNE/explainer/README.md

 If you encounter any issues or have suggestions, please [open an issue](https://github.com/PERSIMUNE/explainer/issues).

+## Major updates

+23-09-2024: a new function for multi-class classification is added, check out the tutorial for multi-class classification on how to use the function (eSHAP_plot_multiclass.R).

 ## License

 This package is released under the [MIT License](https://github.com/PERSIMUNE/explainer/blob/main/LICENSE.md).